jankangle/FORTRAN90/README.md

 Please visit the wiki for any questions regarding any of the programs

 ## Folders
-### Numerical Recipes
- - This is where you will find NR code used in my code.

 ### OLD
  - This is where you will find old or obsolete programs